 “If we’re lucky, new ideas about identity will leak out from the pseudonymous internet into mainstream culture.
 And we’ll begin to think anew about what it means to have a self in the information age.” - azl

 "Identity is a poor substitute for social ties and it too has been born of colonialism." - Caroline Running Wolf and Dr. Noelani Arista

 The manner in and the material with which we identify are the source of both suffering and liberation.
 This is not a problem statement: you do not need to solve it, for problem and solution are part of the mind that sees the world as one thing and me as another.

-Starting here, with the simple observation that there is no clear line separating me and my environment, it is possible to see the constant movement between what I perceive, how I feel, what I think, how I act, and how others perceive me as the interplay of reciprocity, rather than as something to be reduced into yet another digital standard.
+Starting here, with the simple observation that there is no clear line separating you from your environment, it is possible to see the constant movement between what you perceive, how you feel, what you think, how you act, and how others perceive you as the interplay of reciprocity.

-This is not to say that we do not need a clear notion of identity as a necessary part of a better web; we do.
-However, our current ideas about identity are based on projection, rather than reciprocity.
-I log into any “social media” and am presented with two primary artefacts: a profile (or wall) and a feed.
+We need a clear notion of identity as a necessary part of a better web.
+However, our current ideas about identity are not based on reciprocity.
+You log into any “social media” and are presented with two primary artefacts: a profile (or wall) and a feed.
 If you consider this architecture, you will notice that it is not social at all: it is, in fact, the definition of separation and industrial farming.
-Kei is a bit more diplomatic:
+In her essay, “Inventories, Not Identities”, Kei is a bit more diplomatic: